 HOLLOMAN AIR FORCE BASE, N.M. --

-Long was just recently honored at the Pentagon for his photo contribution to the Wounded Warrior Healing Arts Exhibit.
-One of his photos was placed as the frontrunner of the exhibit.
+Long was honored April 12 at the Pentagon for his photo contribution to the Wounded Warrior Healing Arts Exhibit.
+One of his photos was showcased at the entrance of the entire exhibit.
 The rest of his photography and biography are on display along with work from other wounded warriors at Apex one and two of the Pentagon.

 “I wasn’t even a member of the Air Force Wounded Warrior Program until July 2016,” Long said.
-“In January I got contacted by them saying, ‘hey since we know your art work is photography, send us some shots and a quick bio and picture of you.’”
+“In January, I got contacted by the program asking me for some of my favorite photos, and a quick bio and photo of me.”

-Long said he received a certificate for his photography and further recognition from the distinguished guests at the event including Dawn Goldfein; Raquel Bono, the Director of the Defense Health Agency; and a three-star general.
+Long received a certificate for his photography and further recognition from the distinguished guests at the event including Dawn Goldfein; Raquel Bono, the Director of the Defense Health Agency; and a three-star general.

-“It’s kind of like my giving back to them because the biggest thing I’ve noticed, especially during my deployment, is that you do all this awesome stuff and you never get a picture of it,” Long said.
-“Being able to shoot these photos for these guys and gals, it’s cool to see their reaction like ‘holy cow I was doing that’ and ‘wow that’s an amazing shot thanks’.”
+“It’s kind of like my giving back to them,” Long said.
+“The biggest thing I’ve noticed, especially during my deployment, is that you do all this awesome stuff and you never get a picture of it.”